Arts and Heritage

 These pieces were created with input from local communities in the Mackay region, the Indigenous Yuibera people and the Mackay-based South Sea Islander communities.

-After an extensive community engagement process, Cane fire, by Niche Art is our newest City Centre icon.
+After an extensive community engagement process, Cane Fire, by Niche Art is another City Centre icon located in at the Wood and Victoria Street Intersection.

 This six-metre sculpture, which represents our city’s transition from an agricultural to an industrial and commercial hub, uses LED technology and innovative digital technology to enable mobile phone users to create their own lighting and water effects.